Lackawanna Historical Society’s free Scranton walking tours run July 11-Sept. 18 with coronavirus safety guidelines

 This week, the Lackawanna Historical Society will begin its free summer walking tours in downtown Scranton with some adjustments due to the coronavirus pandemic.

 These 90-minute guided tours focus on the magnificent architecture and fascinating history of some of the Electric City’s often-overlooked commercial and residential buildings.

 “You get to learn interesting historical tidbits, like the Albright Memorial Library was built to look like a museum in Paris.
 Then you learn some of the little architectural details that, if you didn’t stop and look up, you would never notice, like the Ritz Theater.
 It’s a beautiful Art Deco building, but if you don’t cross the street and look at it, you won’t see it.
-There are interesting architectural details that tell part of the story of the city,” Lackawanna Historical Society Executive Director Mary Ann Moran-Savakinus said in a 2010 interview about the annual tours.
+There are interesting architectural details that tell part of the story of the city,” Lackawanna Historical Society Executive Director Mary Ann Moran-Savakinus said in an interview about the annual tours.

 “The people who live here don’t know what an architectural treasure the city of Scranton is, so if you get to stop for a minute and look up, then they appreciate not just the architecture, but the wealth and substantial role that Scranton played in the nation’s history.”